 On the third and final day, Mike executes a typically (over) elaborate plan that culminates with the Ancient ship’s departure from the Dark World (which was shown landing during the title sequence), depriving them of their power source.
 Mike then destroys the living room mirror, closing the portal and sealing the Ancients out of our world.
 The town librarian (a potential love interest) then visits Mike and tells him she found some pills in her purse prescribed for him.
 The medication will presumably kill the embryo inside his head.
 A morphing animation reveals that, unbeknown to the librarian, she is the ‘Keeper of the Scrolls’ real world counterpart.
 Mike then states that he’s just beginning to understand and the game ends.

 Is it any good?

 ‘Dark Seed’ is strange game and a difficult one to review.. ..in many ways it was both ‘a breath of fresh air’ and an astonishing achievement (for the time) – the level of graphical detail, the artwork overall and the narrative.. ..were all simply outstanding.
 It was also one of the first interactive horror games.
 However, the game play was where things weren’t quite so polished.

-Unlike most point-and-click adventure games, which give you ample (usually unlimited) time to explore, many actions in ‘Dark Seed’ must occur within precise time limits.
-If they were not completed within this timely ‘dictat’ the game will end up in an unwinnable state.. ..frustratingly this is usually unknown to you the player.
-As a result, you must eventually start over, when you realise nothing is happening to progress your game.
+In addition, unlike most point-and-click adventure games of the time, which give you ample (usually unlimited) time to explore, the actions in ‘Dark Seed’ must occur within precise time limits.
+If they are not completed within this timely ‘dictat’ the game will end up in an unwinnable state.. ..frustratingly this is usually unknown to you the player.
+As a result, you must eventually start over, when you realise you cannot progress your game.